Anfinonty/js-webcam/README.md

 # js-webcam

 Webcam that runs on web-browser.
+Client-Side.

 From https://github.com/AndrewJBateman/javascript-webcam